 “Hey, Maguire,” Jimmy would say.
 “Do you see how fast they go to the ring?”

-“Yeah, you can’t even see them,” answered JJ Maguire.
+“You can’t even see them,” answered JJ Maguire.
 “They’re like a blur!”

 “So I took it from normal speed to doubling it,” said JJ Maguire.